karalabe/tinygeth/README.md

 These are the approximate changes compared upstream:

 - Tiny Geth uses a number of upstream packages.
   - There is no point in maintaining the same utility functionality in multiple repositories / forks.
 Any Go library code that can be reused as a pre-canned chunk of code from upstream, will be done so.
-These include: `common`, `log`, `metrics`, `rlp` at the moment.
+These include: `common`, `crypto`, `log`, `metrics`, `rlp` at the moment.
 - Tiny Geth does not support account management.
   - Ethereum nodes should not concern themselves with being wallets.
 Whilst having a wallet implementation in Go is useful (please use go-ethereum as a library), having a keystore inside a running node is not.